OrBenNaim/React-Projects/To-Do-List-App-v2/README.md

 # To-Do-List-App-v2

 ## Description
 To-Do-List-App-v2 is an enhanced task management application built with React and Material-UI (MUI).
-It provides an intuitive interface for managing tasks and introduces advanced styling and layout capabilities.
-This app is designed for users looking for a robust and visually appealing to-do list solution.
+It offers a sleek, user-friendly interface for managing tasks efficiently, providing users with advanced styling, functionality, and a seamless experience.

 ## Features
+- ** Home Page**: Welcome screen with user name input.
 - **Add Tasks**: Add new tasks seamlessly.
 - **Mark as Completed**: Toggle tasks as completed or incomplete.
 - **Remove Tasks**: Delete tasks with a single click.
 - **Task Summary**: View total and completed task counts.
+- **Real-Time Updates**: Automatically updates the task list and count.
 - **Persistent Storage**: Tasks are saved in local storage and remain after refreshing the page.
 - **Material-UI Integration**: A modern and responsive design powered by Material-UI components.
 - **Keyboard Accessibility**: Navigate and interact with tasks using keyboard shortcuts.